Interactions Dashboard¶

 -

-On this page, the following details of the logs are displayed in a table:
+On this page, the following details of the logs appear in a table:

 -